Cadasta/cadasta-docs/en/09-XLSForms.md

 #### Groups

-> David, is this a sufficient description of Groups?

 Groups contain one or more questions or other nested groups.
 Some of may repeat, which is described in the next section.

 | Item | Description | Synonyms | Notes |